milleyin/Axure-6.5-Chinesization-Project/README.md

 ####use

+- for axure v6.5

-download the `default` file into your `lang` folder in your axure path
+- download the `default` file into your `lang` folder in your axure path